shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-global-line-items.md

 ---
 title: Explore Global Line Items
-description: The article introduces the Global Line Item Management screen, which presents essential metrics for all line items across network advertisers.
-It notifies users of conditions affecting line item serving, enables quick access to details and child campaigns for each line item, and provides options for bulk editing and reporting. ms.date: 10/28/2023
+description: The article presents the Global Line Item Management screen, offering key metrics for network advertisers' line items.
+It notifies users of serving conditions, allows swift access to details and child campaigns, and supports bulk editing and reporting options. ms.date: 10/28/2023
 ---

 # Explore global line items

-The Global Line Item Management screen shows you essential metrics about all line items across all advertisers within your network, informs you of conditions preventing line items from serving, provides quick access to each line item's details and child campaigns, and offers bulk editing and reporting options.
+The **Global Line Item Management** screen shows you essential metrics about all line items across all advertisers within your network, informs you of conditions preventing line items from serving, provides quick access to each line item's details and child campaigns, and offers bulk editing and reporting options.

 This feature is currently available only to select Adserver customers.